Hounds

 So, if you’re looking for an energetic and devoted companion then this breed may be the right one for you.

-Redbones are generally very healthy dogs but they are susceptible to certain genetic health problems, such as:
+Redbones are generally very healthy dogs.
+Very few cases of idiopathic head tremor syndrome in this breed have been reported.
+They are susceptible to certain genetic health problems, such as:

 The average lifespan for this breed is between 10 to 12 years.
 The best way to make sure your dog’s life is long and healthy is to give them enough exercise and to take them for regular medical checkups.